zchen11611/EE629/source/_posts/index.md

 The GitHub page will have a link to access my repository.

-My project will be an ios demo based on swift called Face recognition_live detection.
+My project will be an ios demo based on object-c(swift) called Face recognition_live detection.